ToolShedTested

 5. Black+Decker BDCI20C -- Best for Light Use

-The Black+Decker BDCI20C is the only complete kit on this list -- tool, 1.5Ah battery, and charger for $49.
+The Black+Decker BDCI20C is another complete starter kit -- tool, 1.5Ah battery, and charger in the box.
 That makes it the right choice for buyers who do not own any cordless tools and need the cheapest entry point with everything included.
 The 1,375 in-lbs of torque handles picture hanging, furniture assembly, shelf installation, and light cabinet work without issue.
 For heavier applications -- driving lag bolts, long deck screws, structural fasteners -- it runs out of power and the motor heats up under sustained load.

 The single-speed design and brushed motor are appropriate for the price and the use case.
 Buyers who plan to use an impact driver daily or for heavy-duty tasks should step up to the DeWalt or Ryobi options.
-For a homeowner who drives 20 screws a month, the BDCI20C at $49 all-in is the most economical path to owning a working impact driver.
+For a homeowner who drives 20 screws a month, the BDCI20C is the most economical path to owning a working impact driver when it is priced inside this budget tier.

 Specs: 20V MAX | Brushed | 1,375 in-lbs | 0-2,600 RPM | 3.3 lbs | Kit includes 1.5Ah battery + charger